dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1916: Skills development prepares children for future challenges.
+### T1916: Focusing on these skills and values helps children become successful and happy adults.

 |Support|
 |---|